flowground/amazonaws-com-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateAutoScalingGroup
-### <p>Creates an Auto Scaling group with the specified name and attributes.</p> <p>If you exceed your maximum limit of Auto Scaling groups, the call fails.
+<blockquote><p>Creates an Auto Scaling group with the specified name and attributes.</p> <p>If you exceed your maximum limit of Auto Scaling groups, the call fails.
 For information about viewing this limit, see <a>DescribeAccountLimits</a>.
-For information about updating this limit, see <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-account-limits.html">Amazon EC2 Auto Scaling Limits</a> in the <i>Amazon EC2 Auto Scaling User Guide</i>.</p>
+For information about updating this limit, see <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-account-limits.html">Amazon EC2 Auto Scaling Limits</a> in the <i>Amazon EC2 Auto Scaling User Guide</i>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_